Where to stay in London – Close to Famous attractions for First time visitors

 Soho comes a live at night with the festive cheer….
 It has come great pubs and restaurants.
 Make sure to check out a show at the West End theatre.

-This is the best place to stay in London for food and entertainment.
+This is the best area to stay in London for bars and restaurants.
 Below is a list of the best hotels in central London:

 Quick Facts on Soho

-- Soho has had a reputation for being a rather saucy area from its inception.
+• Soho has had a reputation for being a rather saucy area from its inception.
 The Hellfire Club was set up in 1719 by Philip, Duke of Wharton.
-It was rumoured to be the place where notable people could enjoy immoral acts
+It was rumored to be the place where notable people could enjoy immoral acts

 City of London – Where to stay in London on a Budget